-Several rail and bus platforms and shops are spread over 5 floors, topped by a 5.4 acre public landscaped park.
-At its base lies Mission Square, sheltered under a flowing glass canopy that forms the ceremonial entrance to the Transit Center.
-The Transit Center consists of ductile moment frames in the transverse direction and of eccentric braced frames with ‘link elements’ in the longitudinal direction for the case of seismic shaking.
-The exterior undulating glass wall responds to the buildings robust concrete-and-steel structural system and creates a welcoming presence on the street.
-The geometry of the double curved grid shell was designed by using a special geometrical procedure to create a quadrangular grid with flat meshes.
+Transbay Transit Center in Downtown San Francisco (now referred to as Salesforce Transit Center) has become an important transportation hub of the West.
+It encompasses several rail and bus platforms and retail spaces, which are spread over 5 floors and topped by a 5.4 acre public landscaped park.
+At its base lies Mission Square, sheltered under a flowing glass canopy that forms the ceremonial entrance to the Center.
+The Transit Center consists of ductile moment frames in the transverse direction and eccentric braced frames with ‘link elements’ in the longitudinal direction to address seismic concerns.
+The exterior undulating glass wall elegantly responds to the building’s robust concrete-and-steel structural system and creates a welcoming presence on the street.
+The geometry of the double curved grid shell was designed by using a special geometrical strategy to create a quadrangular grid with flat meshes.